boemer00/edge-processing-remote-sensing/README.md

 The model underwent training with augmentation techniques applied using OpenCV.
 I employed a validation split to guide the early stopping and model checkpoint callbacks, ensuring an optimal stopping point.

 ## Project Update
-This project is in development (last updated: 30 Oct 23)
+This project is in development (last updated: 02 Nov 23)